Nadiia Chervinska

 • A marketing strategy provides a broad understanding of how your business will reach its target audience and convert them into customers.
 It’s your general method for generating customer interest and engagement.

 • A marketing plan, on the other hand, outlines the specific actions you’ll take to implement your marketing strategy.
-It describes marketing campaigns, actions, and activities that will help reach business goals outlined in the marketing strategy.
+It describes marketing tactics, activities, and campaigns that will help reach business goals outlined in the marketing strategy.

 White pieces of stone slabs forming a product podium for product display with pastel color background.
 Mock up for exhibitions or presentation of cosmetic products or packaging.
 3d render.